radcamp/radcamp.github.io/NYC2019/RADCamp-PartII-Day1-AM.md

 Analysis complete for anolis_R1_.fastq.gz
 ```

-Now back in the jupyter dashboard navigate to /home/data/ and click on
+FastQC will save the output as an html file in the folder you're currently in.
+You want to look at it in your browser window.
+So, go back to the jupyter dashboard and navigate to /home/ipyrad-workshop/ and click on
 `anolis_R1__fastqc.html`.
-This will open the fastqc report which provides
+This will open the FastQC report which provides
 *extensive* information about the quality of the data, which we will briefly
 review here.